Bharat Dynamics Limited: Indigenous missiles

-Invar is weapon fired from the Gun barrel of T-90 Tank.
+Invar is a weapon fired from the gun barrel of a T-90 Tank.
 The missile has a semi-automatic control system, tele-orienting in the laser beam.
-This is high velocity jamming immune missile with tandem warhead designed to defeat explosive reactive armour.
-Intended to destroy stationary and moving targets with speeds up to 70 km/hr.
+This is a high-velocity jamming immune missile with a tandem warhead designed to defeat explosive reactive armour.
+Intended to destroy stationary and moving targets with speeds up to 70 km/h.

+An order worth ₹2905.70 crore was placed on 13 November 2025 to equip the T-90 tanks of the Indian Army.